CounterpartyXCP/picopayments-hub/README.rst

 ------------------

-After the commit transaction has been published on the blockchain, the payee must reveal the secret to spend the committed funds.
-The payer can then recover the change from the channel before it times out by using the revealed secret.
+After the commit transaction has been published on the blockchain, the payee must reveal the spend secret to spend the committed funds.
+The payer can then recover the change from the channel before it times out by using the revealed spend secret.

 script sig:

 ::

-    <payer signature> <payee secret> OP_TRUE OP_FALSE
+    <payer signature> <spend secret> OP_TRUE OP_FALSE

 ------------------
 Commit Transaction